Semantic search in Rails using sqlite-vec, Kamal and Docker

 This is still an early experiment, but it already feels like a practical complement to FTS5 rather than a replacement for it.

 BM25 remains great for exact terms and titles, while embeddings help when the wording drifts but the intent stays the same.
-Next up is a home-brewed RRF implementation, plus taking performance seriously this time.
+Next up are a home-brewed RRF implementation and a more rigorous look at performance.

 Notes